Michael Bloomberg's Real Record as NYC Mayor

 In this manner Bloomberg & the Republicans could create and maintain the MYTH that charter schools perform better than public schools.
 The reality seems to be that charter schools RECRUIT more motivated families / students out of the public schools - but don't do a better job of educating them.

 This seemed near criminal to me that they would privatize the profits, while socializing the costs of the public school system.
-While simultaneously tearing away one of the most basic promises in the U.S. Constitution - the right to equal opportunity.
+This also tears away one of the most basic promises in the U.S. Constitution - the right to equal opportunity.
 Here's a link to the story where I discovered what was REALLY going on.

 Bloomberg's Claimed Record of Accomplishment in Public Education, Resembles the Donald's Claims of Accomplishment during his Administration ...